Ryan McMahon Player Props: Rockies vs. Pirates

 Ryan McMahon At The Plate

-- McMahon is batting .196 with three doubles, three home runs and seven walks.
+- McMahon has five doubles, three home runs and seven walks while hitting .217.

-- McMahon has picked up a hit in 10 games this year (58.8%), including one multi-hit game.
+- This year, McMahon has recorded at least one hit in 11 of 18 games (61.1%), and had multiple hits twice.

-- He has scored in five games this year (29.4%), but has had no multi-run games.
+- He has scored a run in six of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.